Gwidi/DeepTransition/README.md

    - `--num_envs` NUM_ENVS:  Number of environments to create.

    - `--max_iterations` MAX_ITERATIONS:  Maximum number of training iterations.

-## :runner: Play a pre-trained demo  ##

- Play a pre-trained policy (It will take less than one minute):

-   - `python legged_gym/scripts/play.py --task=quadruped`

-   - By default, the loaded policy is the last model of the last run of the experiment folder.

 ## Acknowledgement  ##
 ```